lucasmccomb/watson-assistant-chatbot-ui/README.md

 9.  **Push the modified repository**

     1. In the CLI, login to IBM Cloud `ibmcloud login`
-    2. Select the account
+    2. Select the account on which you created the Node.js resource
+    3. Target the Resource group, Organization and Space in which you created your Node.js Resource
-    3. From within this directory, run `cf push {your-app-name}` to push the repository up
+    4. From within this directory, run `ibmcloud app push {your-app-name}` to push the repository up
-        - e.g. `cf push Watson-Assistant-Node-React-Chatbot`
+        - e.g. `ibmcloud app push lem-assistant-chatbot`

 10. **The chatbot app is now deployed.**